browserengineering/book/book/animations.md

 In Chapter 12 we [implemented](scheduling.md#animating-frames) the
 `requestAnimationFrame` API, and built a demo that modifies the `innerHTML` of a DOM element on each frame.
-That is indeed an animation---a *JavaScript-driven* animation---but this is generally not how high-quality animations are done on the web.
-Instead, it almost always makes sense to first render some content into layout objects, then apply various kinds of animations to it, such as *transform* (moving it around, growing or shrinking it) or *opacity* (fading pixels in or out).
+That is indeed an animation---a *JavaScript-driven* animation---but `innerHTML` is generally not how high-quality animations are done on the web.
+Instead, it almost always makes sense to first render some content into layout objects, then apply a DOM animation to the layout tree.

-It's straightforward to imagine how this might work for opacity.
-We added this feature to our browser in [Chapter 11](visual-effects.md#opacity-and-alpha);
-opacity is represented by a `SaveLayer` display list command that applies transparency to a stacking context.
-To animate opacity from one value to another, you could animate the `opacity` CSS property in JavaScript smoothly from one value to another, with code like this code, which animates from opacity 1 to 0 in 100 steps:
+It's straightforward to imagine how this might work for opacity: define some HTML that you want to animate, then interpolate the `opacity` CSS property in JavaScript smoothly from one value to another.
+Here's an example that animates from 1 to 0.1, over 120 frames (about two seconds).

 ``` {.html file=example-opacity-html}
 <div>Test</div>